North Korea–Russia border: Border crossing

-There is one crossing on the North Korea–Russia border: the Friendship Bridge over the Tumen River, 800 m southwest of the railway station in Khasan, Russia.
+There are two crossings on the North Korea–Russia border: the first is Friendship Bridge over the Tumen River, 800 m southwest of the railway station in Khasan, Russia.
 On the North Korean side, the border railway station is at Tumangang.
-The crossing is railway-only, used by freight and passenger trains, but planks laid between the tracks make crossing of road vehicles possible by special arrangement.
+The crossing is railway-only, used by freight and passenger trains, but planks laid between the tracks make crossing of road vehicles possible by special arrangement.It was commissioned in 1959 as a replacement for a temporary wooden bridge.

 Passenger train service over the Friendship Bridge includes a Khasan–Tumangang shuttle, as well as a Korean State Railway direct car on the Moscow–Pyongyang route.
 The direct car travels from Moscow to Ussuriysk with a Moscow–Vladivostok train, to Khasan with an Ussuriysk–Khasan train, across the border with the Khasan–Tumangang shuttle train, and then to Pyongyang with a domestic Korean train.
 At 10,272 km total, this is the longest direct (one-seat ride) passenger rail service in the world.

 Normally, the crossing is used only by citizens of Russia and North Korea, and is not open to nationals of other countries.
 In 2008, however, two Western tourists managed to enter North Korea from Russia by taking a train over the Friendship Bridge.
 In 2019, a Western-run travel agency specializing in North Korea tourism announced a Moscow–Pyongyang train tour that would also use the Khasan–Tumangang border crossing.

 In April 2015, the deputy transport ministers of Russia and North Korea—Nikolai Asaul and Kwok Il-ryong, respectively—signed an agreement to develop a road connection between the two countries.
-On February 1, 2025, Russian Prime Minister Mikhail Mishustin signed government decree no. 157 on the construction of a road bridge between the two countries.
+In February 2025, Russian Prime Minister Mikhail Mishustin signed government decree no. 157 on the construction of a road bridge between the two countries.
+Satellite imagery from November 2025 showed the road connecting between the countries over the Tumen river was under construction, being completed by March 2026.
+The brige opened in September 2026, under the name Yakov Novichenko Bridge.